margaretmf/margaretmf.github.io/creativewriting.md

 * A Study on how Christianity influences music
 * A Global Study on Civil Wars in Countries in an Era of Globalization
 * A Study on the History of Maps
+* A Study on How People Teach and Nurse Differently in Different Cultures and Countries

 <br>